 Use ghee to make the best-tasting biryani.

 Seal the biryani pot before steaming.
 The lid for my pot sits tightly without any gap for the steam to escape.
-If the lid is not tight enough, cover the pot with aluminium foil and then close it.
+If the lid is not tight enough, cover the pot with aluminum foil and then close it.

 Pro-tip: If you are planning ahead to make the biryani, marinate the chicken overnight in the refrigerator.
-This way, you will have melt-in-mouth chicken in biryani.
+This way, you will have melt-in-mouth chicken in your biryani.

 Both biryani and pulao are rice-based dishes.
 The most important difference is in the assembly of the dish.
 In pulao, soaked rice is added along with vegetables/meat and cooked while in biryani, the rice is parboiled first and then layered with a gravy/curry made with vegetables/meat.